7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 			2. ASREP-roast?
 			3. Kerberoastable?
 			4. Databases?
-			5. Network Shares/File system artifacts?
+			5. Network Shares/File system artefacts?
 			6. sMSA or [[gMSA-abuse]]?AD escalation and laterally movement, before Local Privilege Escalation is always a reduction in time to objective.
 			7. [[ACL-Abuse]]?
 		3. What services can I access with those credentials?